stagenow/docs/edge/source/gettingstarted.md

 ![img](images/Update_Component.jpg)

-Select Download and Install from the Learn More window, or Install Now on the auto-update tool bar, to upgrade the available software components.
+Select Download and Install from the Learn More window, or Update on the auto-update tool bar, to upgrade the available software components.

 The auto-update tool bar displays a progress bar, and then indicates that it is applying component updates.
 The StageNow tool restarts and updates the components.